Slain black youth's BB gun called 'almost identical' to real weapon

 The officials appealed for patience on the part of the public while investigations of the incident continue.

 "Everyone here is emotional.
-We're all hurting," Pastor Jason Ridley of the Central Seventh-Day Adventist Church, who hosted the gathering, said of the crowd's mood, which grew angry as officials concluded the session after about 30 questions, leaving many others wanting to speak.
+We're all hurting," Pastor John Boston II of the Central Seventh-Day Adventist Church, who hosted the gathering, said of the crowd's mood, which grew angry as officials concluded the session after about 30 questions, leaving many others wanting to speak.

 "So we don't get a voice?" one woman shouted, drawing applause and jeers before she was removed by security officers.